Caribou Patrol is an Indigenous-led stewardship program that promotes caribou conservation within AWN's traditional territory.

 - Increase public safety by providing the public with wildlife roadsharing information and tips.

 In 2012, AWN started this grassroots program in response to the declining caribou herd populations in west-central Alberta.
-It is a collaborative effort with support from Environment and Climate Change Canada, Foothills Landscape Management Forum (forestry and energy sector companies), Government of Alberta, and fRI Research.
+It is a collaborative effort with support from Environment and Climate Change Canada, Foothills Landscape Management Forum (forestry and energy sector companies), the Government of Alberta, and fRI Research.

 Every caribou counts